ETJarvisMason/ETJarvisMason.github.io/bsb.md

 ---
 My Ph.D. research was influenced by research I conducted on the southern California recreational saltwater bass fishery during my time with the California Department of Fish and Wildlife.
 In my first chapter, I focus on unraveling the complex drivers influencing the population dynamics of an important sportfish, once heavily targeted on its spawning aggregations.

 This research was supported with a QUEST grant awarded by NOAA Fisheries to B.X.
 Semmens.
-The following synopsis is taken from our manuscript submitted to _Marine Ecology Progress Series_ and is currently in revision.
+The following synopsis is taken from our manuscript, which is currently in revision for publication in _Marine Ecology Progress Series_.

 ## _**Recruitment limitation increases susceptibility to fishing-induced collapse in a spawning aggregation fishery**_